-As such, Playa del Ingles is a great LGBT-friendly holiday destination, with most of Gran Canarias gay bars and clubs located here.
+Playa del Ingles serves as the island's party capital, with countless bars, clubs and pubs to suit all tastes for the perfect night out.
+Playa del Ingles is a great LGBT-friendly holiday destination, with most of Gran Canaria's gay bars and clubs located here.
 Expect to see drag queens, regular Pride processions and dress-up nights galore in a part of town where partying is a way of life and almost nothing is off limits.

-Can't fit your telescope in hand luggage?
+Can't fit a telescope in your hand luggage?

-Even without expensive equipment, its impossible to miss the majestic canvas of space and stars that makes up La Palmas sky.
+Even without expensive equipment, it's impossible to miss the majestic canvas of space and stars that makes up La Palma's sky.

 If you want to learn more about the constellations you can book an evening course with a local astronomer, or take a tour of the observatory.Top